 Semester.
-To properly monitor the condition of rooms, the College uses Room Condition Inventory reports.
+To properly monitor the condition of rooms, the University uses Room Condition Inventory reports.
 When a student prepares to move into a room, a resident will complete a Room Condition Form report.
-This report describes the physical condition of the room and inventories all items the College provides for the room.
+This report describes the physical condition of the room and inventories of all items the University provides for the room.
 The Office of Housing & Residence Life must be notified 24 hours in advance whenever a student vacates a room so a proper check-out of the room can be completed immediately prior to departure.
 If the student is not present during the check-out procedure, the Room Condition Inventory completed by the staff member will be final.
 Vacated rooms should be cleaned of all debris.
 Assessments will be made in rooms that require special cleaning, and a fine will be included.
 In the event of withdrawal or dismissal, the student must vacate the room within twenty-four hours.
-An improper check-out assessment can be made for students who fail to follow the proper check-out procedures.
-Information regarding regular check-out times are posted, distributed, or e-mailed to residential students with checkout procedure details prior to the close of each semester.
+An improper check-out times are posted, distributed, or e-mailed to residential students with checkout procedure details prior to the close of each semester.

 - 1. Breaks.
-For scheduled breaks, information regarding check-out times and procedures will be posted, distributed, and/or e-mailed to all residential students.
-All students must sign-up for a departure time with their RA and may not return to the residence halls earlier than the posted opening time.
-Failure to do so will result in a \$100 fine.
-An \$100 fine will be billed to students who fail to follow proper break check-out procedures.
-Please note that campus services (i.e. food, health, etc.) are not provided during regular breaks. - 2.
+For scheduled breaks, all students must sign up for a departure time with their RA and may not return to the residence halls earlier than the posted opening time.
+Students who fail to follow proper break check-out procedures will be billed a \$100 fine.
+Please note that campus services (e.g., food, health, etc.) are not provided during regular breaks. - 2.
 Storage.
-Storage space in all campus residence halls is extremely limited.
-Students are encouraged to leave items that cannot be accommodated in their residence hall rooms at home or make personal arrangements to store these items off-campus. - Z. Outdoor Cooking.
-In many cases students may be approved to use a barbecue grill or other outdoor cooking device.
+Storage space in all campus residence halls is not offered.
+Students are encouraged to leave items that cannot be accommodated in their residence hall rooms at home or make personal arrangements to store these items off-campus.

+I. Outdoor Cooking.
+In many cases, students may be approved to use a barbecue grill or other outdoor cooking device.
 However, permission must be obtained in advance from the Office of Housing & Life before any such activities begin.
 All such cooking devices must be used outside and not in any area of the residence hall.
 Storage of these devices is not permitted within the residence halls or on porches, balconies, etc. Violations will result in the cooking device being discarded.
-When in use, outdoor cooking devices must be 100 ft. from any building. - AA.
+When in use, outdoor cooking devices must be 100 ft. from any building.

+AA.
 Campfires and Camping.
 Permission must be obtained from the Dean of Students to set an open fire on campus outside of college-owned fire pits.
-Permission must be obtained in advance from the Dean of Students to camp on College property. - BB.
+Permission must be obtained in advance from the Dean of Students to camp on College property.

+BB.
 College Cemetery.
-The Cemetery in Emory is College property and all College policies are applicable to this area.
-The State Code of Virginia defines entering a cemetery at night as illegal activity. - CC.
+The Cemetery in Emory is University property, and all University policies apply to this area.
+The State Code of Virginia defines entering a cemetery at night as illegal activity.

+CC.
 College Duck Pond.
-Students are prohibited from going into the College duck pond or creek or causing others to do so; putting or throwing items into the duck pond (i.e. trash, furniture, etc.) is also prohibited.
+Students are prohibited from entering the University duck pond or creek or causing others to do so; putting or throwing items into the duck pond (e.g., trash, furniture, etc.) is also prohibited.